Wondermongering/Wondermongering/README.md

 - **HomoGenius** — React lens for homogeneous ODEs; math meets D3 swagger.

 ## Contact
-`@fireandvision` on X / Bluesky.
-Time‑zone: UTC‑3.
+`@fireandvision` on X / Bluesky or tomaspellissaripavan@gmail.com Time‑zone: UTC‑3.
 ## Ethos
 Logos is spell‑craft; fork wisely.
 Most repos: MIT or Apache‑2.
 “Keep the loops tight, the prose loose, and the gradient flowing.”